The Giggle: Casting

-Actors David Tennant, Catherine Tate, Neil Patrick Harris, Ncuti Gatwa, Jemma Redgrave, and Bonnie Langford portrayed several main cast roles in the episode.
+Actors David Tennant, Catherine Tate, Neil Patrick Harris, Ncuti Gatwa, Jemma Redgrave, and Bonnie Langford portrayed main cast roles in the episode.

-David Tennant and Catherine Tate returned to the series as part of the 60th anniversary specials.
-Tennant and Tate make their final regular appearances as the Fourteenth Doctor and Donna Noble respectively.
+David Tennant and Catherine Tate returned to the series as part of the 60th anniversary specials, making their final regular appearances as the Fourteenth Doctor and Donna Noble respectively in this episode.
 Ncuti Gatwa made his first appearance as the Fifteenth Doctor.
-Though Bernard Cribbins wished to film more scenes for the episode in his role of Wilfred Mott, his health was not well enough to do more than his scene in the prior episode, "Wild Blue Yonder" (2023).
+Though Bernard Cribbins had wished to film more scenes in his role of Wilfred Mott, Donna's grandfather, his health was not well enough to do more than his scene in the prior episode, "Wild Blue Yonder" (2023).
 An uncredited double stood in as Wilfred for "The Giggle", which featured usage of an archival audio recording of Cribbins from "The Poison Sky" (2008).
 Neil Patrick Harris appears as the Toymaker, last seen in The Celestial Toymaker (1966), then portrayed by Michael Gough.
 Harris was asked directly by Davies to play the part via an Instagram direct message, and Harris had never heard of the show prior to taking on the part.
 Harris described the role of the Toymaker as "an incredibly exciting and exhausting role."
 Colourised footage depicting William Hartnell and Michael Gough as the First Doctor and the Toymaker from the original serial is used in a flashback when the Doctor encounters the Toymaker.

-The episode features the return of Jemma Redgrave's Kate Lethbridge-Stewart, last seen in "The Power of the Doctor" (2022) and Bonnie Langford's Mel Bush who made her last major appearance in Dragonfire (1987).
+The episode features the return of Jemma Redgrave's Kate Lethbridge-Stewart, last seen in "The Power of the Doctor" (2022), and Bonnie Langford's Mel Bush, who made her last major appearance in Dragonfire (1987).
 Langford briefly reprised her role prior to the episode in a cameo in "The Power of the Doctor" and was directly asked to come back to the series by Davies.
 Lachele Carl briefly reprised her role as Trinity Wells, an American news anchor who appeared frequently during Davies's first era.
 John MacKay played the role of John Logie Baird in the episode, a role he had previously portrayed in Davies's series Nolly.
 Other actors include Charlie De Melo as Charles Bannerjee, Baird's assistant, and Alexander Devrient, who portrayed UNIT Colonel Ibrahim.

-Davies originally planned on including Bernard Cribbins in the episode as Wilfred Mott, Donna's grandfather.
-One of these scenes near the end of the episode would have involved Mott shooting moles in Donna's backyard.
+Davies originally planned on including Cribbins in the episode as Wilfred.
+One of these scenes near the end of the episode would have involved Wilfred shooting moles in Donna's backyard.
 Due to the poor health of Cribbins during filming, Davies made changes to the script.
 He initially wrote a scene where the Doctor would discuss Wilf's death in-universe.
 Davies was eventually convinced by producer Phil Collinson to keep Wilf alive in-universe in order to keep Cribbins's memory alive.